jAniceto/ml-knowledge-base/02-data-preparation/feature-selection.md

 Consider the following case.
 The [RDkit](https://www.rdkit.org/) software can generate descriptors based on the molecular structure of compounds.
 It generates descriptors from the simplified molecular-input line-entry system (SMILES, a method of describing the chemical structure by string).

 RDkit generates 200 descriptors.
 However, some of them are not effective (e.g., all values are the same for all compounds, the correlation coefficient with the target is almost zero, etc.).
 Therefore, some pretreatments can be conducted :

 - exclude features of standard deviation for all data points = 0 (all data points have the same value in the descriptor).

 - exclude features whose correlation coefficient is below a defined threshold (e.g., < 0.1).

 - select features using [Boruta](https://towardsdatascience.com/boruta-explained-the-way-i-wish-someone-explained-it-to-me-4489d70e154a).
 Boruta is a software that can select features.
 It iteratively removes the features that are proved by a statistical test to be less relevant than random probes.

 There are many different feature selection methods in machine learning, each with its own strengths and weaknesses.
-The most common types/groups feature selection methods are:
+The most common types/groups feature selection methods are: filter methods, wrapper methods, embedded methods, dimensionality reduction methods, and hybrid methods.

+## Filter methods

-1.  **Filter methods:** These methods rank features based on statistical measures such as correlation or mutual information with the target variable, and then select the top-k features.
-Examples include chi-square test, mutual information, correlation-based feature selection, and variance threshold.
+Filter methods rank features based on statistical measures such as correlation or mutual information with the target variable, and then select the top-k features.
+Examples include:

-2.  **Wrapper methods:** These methods evaluate subsets of features using a specific machine learning model to select the best subset that maximizes model performance.
-Examples include recursive feature elimination, forward selection, and backward elimination.

-3.  **Embedded methods:** These methods integrate feature selection into the process of building a machine learning model.
-The feature selection process is part of the model training process, and the algorithm learns which features are most important during model training.
-Examples include LASSO, Elastic Net, and Ridge regression.

-4.  **Dimensionality reduction methods:** These methods transform the original high-dimensional feature space into a lower-dimensional space by combining the original features.
-Examples include principal component analysis (PCA), linear discriminant analysis (LDA), and t-distributed stochastic neighbor embedding (t-SNE).

-5.  **Hybrid methods:** These methods combine multiple feature selection methods to overcome the limitations of each method.
-Examples include Boruta, which combines filter and wrapper methods, and genetic algorithms, which combine wrapper and embedded methods.

-It is important to note that the choice of feature selection method will depend on the specific problem and the data set being used.
-It is often necessary to try multiple methods and compare their results to find the best feature subset for a given task.

-In the following sections some methods are explained in greater detail.
+- correlation metrics (Pearson, Spearman, distance)
+- chi-squared test
+- ANOVA
+- Fisher’s score
+- mutual information
+- variance threshold.

-## Collinearity
+### Collinearity (correlation metric)

 \[TO DO\]

-## Selection by model importance

-A popular algorithm for feature selection is scikit-learn [SelectFromModel](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html#sklearn.feature_selection.SelectFromModel).
-The SelectFromModel selects a subset of features based on the importance scores of a selected base model that is capable of capturing non-linear relationships and interactions, e.g. a Random Forest.
-It works by training a model on the entire set of features and then selecting a subset of features based on their importance score as determined by the base model.

-The algorithm first trains the base estimator on the entire feature set and calculates a feature importance score for each feature.
-The importance scores can be calculated in different ways depending on the type of estimator used, but typically involve measuring how much each feature contributes to the model’s performance.

-The algorithm then selects a subset of features by setting a threshold on the importance scores.
-Only the features with importance scores greater than or equal to the threshold are selected for the final feature set.

-### Advantages

-The advantage of the SelectFromModel algorithm is that it is model-agnostic and can work with any estimator that can provide a feature importance metric or a coefficient attribute, such as Decision Trees, Random Forests, Logistic Regression, and Support Vector Machines.
-It can also be used in conjunction with any other pre-processing technique such as scaling, normalization, or encoding.

-### Drawbacks

-The weak spot of such an approach is: who determines the threshold, and how?
-There is a good deal of arbitrariness in it.
-Additionally, it is important to note that the selected subset of features may not be the optimal set for all types of models or data sets, and that it is still recommended to experiment with different feature selection techniques to find the best set of features for a given problem.
+## Wrapper methods

+Wrapper methods evaluate subsets of features using a specific machine learning model to select the best subset that maximizes model performance.
+They are usually more computationally expensive.
+Examples include:

+- recursive feature elimination
+- forward selection
+- backward elimination.

-## Recursive feature elimination
+### Recursive feature elimination

 Recursive feature elimination (RFE) is an iterative algorithm that recursively removes features from the data set and evaluates the performance of the model on the remaining features.
 By removing the least important feature at each iteration, the algorithm can identify the most important features for the given task.
 The RFE algorithm works as follows: